rb-bbw/m120_cinemaos/README.md

   - style focus
     - low-light / dark-theme only
     - tablet only
-    - plain, simple design with good accessability for the target-group
+    - plain, simple design with good accessibility for the target-group
   - usable without keyboard input
 - explicitly excluded
   - user login (the user is known by the device in use)